rastersoft/multipackager/README.md

 Multipackager uses Debootstrap or YUM to automatically download and generate several virtual machines for the desired distros, versions and architectures.
 After that, it automatically compiles the specified project's source code for each one, and creates the corresponding package.
+Of course, it caches the base virtual machines to avoid having to download hundreds of MBs every time a new package must be created.

 Each virtual machine is defined by a triplet of distribution type, distribution name and architecture.
 Currently only *debian*, *ubuntu*, *fedora* and *arch*